prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>Enable access to Prometheus disabled features.
-By default, no features are enabled.
+<p>Enable access to Prometheus feature flags.
+By default, no features are enabled.</p>
-Enabling disabled features is entirely outside the scope of what the maintainers will support and by doing so, you accept that this behaviour may break at any time without notice.
+<p>Enabling features which are disabled by default is entirely outside the
+scope of what the maintainers will support and by doing so, you accept that this behaviour may break at any time without notice.</p>
-For more information see <a href="https://prometheus.io/docs/prometheus/latest/disabled_features/">https://prometheus.io/docs/prometheus/latest/disabled_features/</a></p>
+<p>For more information see <a href="https://prometheus.io/docs/prometheus/latest/feature_flags/">https://prometheus.io/docs/prometheus/latest/feature_flags/</a></p>
 </td>
 </tr>
 <tr>